 We know robots use cameras to “see”, but what does a robot actually see?
 A robot can “see” with a camera picture through a process known as computer vision.
 A robot takes a picture with the camera (which can be thought of a set of pixels in a matrix describing the resolution, such as 1920×1080.
 A matrix is a group of columns and rows:

 As humans, we can then identify (classify) that a heart is in the matrix because we know what shape a heart is – curved, symmetric with two humps on top and a pointy bottom.
 This shape can be translated into a mathematical property, such that in the matrix, the column values with 1s should approach the middle column as the row increase (creating the V shape at the bottom).
-Such image processing math tricks are covered in more detail with image processing steps such as convolution, edge detection, object detection ect.
-Here is an example of an image with an edge detection filter applied:
+Such image processing mathematical properties are covered in more detail with image processing steps such as convolution, edge detection, object detection ect.
+Here is an example of an image with an edge detection filter applied (i.e, the matrix element values between neighbors differ by a lot where an edge is present):

 In general, the image processing pipeline (sequence of events from getting a camera image to understanding it) can be summarized below:

-While cameras are great during the day, what if it was dark outside, or we need to gave a greater field of view?
+While cameras are great during the day to allow a robot to “see” objects in its environment and understand where and what they are, what if it was dark outside, or we need to gave a greater field of view?
 This is where LiDARs come in!

 How do robots see with LiDAR?